mark-carlson/nativefier/README.md

 - [ ] Get rid of async
 - [ ] Make tsc strict(er)
 - [ ] Cleanup pass on cli/app code to make more modern async TS idiomatic
+- [ ] Fix tsconfig to output to /lib, not /lib/src
 - [ ] ?
 Get rid of chai
 - [ ] ?
 Get rid of micro-packages easily inlined
 - [ ] ESLint cleanup: upgrade, review rules, move away from yml